-The rules for entry into any Doctor of Philosophy (PhD), Masters by Research or Professional Doctorate program at SCU can be found on the Graduate School website.
+The rules for entry into any Doctor of Philosophy (PhD) or Masters by Research program at SCU can be found on the Graduate School website.

 General guidelines for Research Degree application process, plus hints for potential applicants, can be found on the Graduate School how to apply webpage.
 Within the School of Business and Tourism (SBaT), the preferred process is as follows:

 - Fill in the expression of interest form, which will be sent to the School's Director for Higher Degree Research Training (DHDRT).
 This form requires a 2-3 paragraph outline of your proposed project, plus a professional CV detailing qualifications, research and experience, publications etc.